twilight-rs/twilight/README.md

 considered core crates due to being vendor-specific or non-essential for most users.

-### [`twilight-embed-builder`]

-Utility crate for creating and validating message embeds, to be used when creating or updating messages.

 ### [`twilight-lavalink`]

 Client for [Lavalink] as part of the twilight ecosystem.